Park Planning Program

 Multiple offices and programs assist with, manage, and carry out elements of the NPS Park Planning program.
 The Park Planning and Special Studies Division in the national office provides overall direction for park planning.

-Each of the seven regional offices has a planning division that supports the NPS Park Planning program.
+Each of the seven NPS regional offices has a planning division that supports the NPS Park Planning program.
 The regional planning divisions are responsible for plan production and technical assistance to parks.
-To contact a regional planning office, go to Contact Park Planning and indicate in the body of your message which region you are trying to contact - Alaska Region, Intermountain Region, Midwest Region, National Capital Region, Northeast Region, Pacific West Region, Southeast Region.
+To contact a regional planning office, send an email to email@example.com and indicate in the body of your message which region you are trying to contact – Alaska Region, Intermountain Region, Midwest Region, National Capital Region, Northeast Region, Pacific West Region, Southeast Region.

 In addition to these offices, which are specifically charged to conduct planning, many other NPS programs are involved in park planning projects and provide capacity throughout the agency to address park planning needs.